Past-The-War-Earth/the-struggle-continues-anew.xyz/equipment/Gloved_Combat_Equipment.md

 ## Training

-Impact area limitations and armor assistance sufficiently reduce required skill level for blunt impact readiness of recruits for short term service durations of a year or two years.
+Impact area limitations and armor assistance sufficiently reduce required skill level for blunt impact readiness of recruits with short term service durations of a year or two years.

 ## Battlefield control